-otwithstanding the fact that underarm rash can be such an eye sore, it is also very discomforting.
-Imagine having to slightly raise your hands at every occasion because the pain and discomfort caused by an annoying rash doesn’t seem to stop.
-Now, it’s a given that you most likely don’t know the cause of that underarm rash, it’s not as important as knowing how to prevent it.
+Beyond the fact that underarm rash can be such an eye sore, it is also very discomforting.
+Imagine having to slightly raise your hands on every occasion because the pain and discomfort caused by an annoying rash don’t seem to stop.
+Whether or not you know the cause of that underarm rash, it’s important to know how to treat it and prevent it from happening again.

-But what happens when you already have underarm and want to get rid of them?
-That would also be answered in this article.
-However, it is important to bear in mind that the armpits are most prone to rashes as opposed to other parts of your body.
+So, how do you get rid of an underarm rash?
+Luckily for you, we’ll be covering that in this article.
+But before we get into all that, it’s worth mentioning that the armpits are most prone to rashes as opposed to other parts of your body.
 This is because the skin there is super sensitive and requires deliberate care.

 What are the causes of underarm rash?